About Ha Giang Motorbiking

 Back to Lai Chau for lunch and then continue heading up to Sin Ho, a mountain town at 1,700 m above the sea level.
-The road is under construction but it is worth to make this trip up to Sin Ho for beautiful scenery and diverse ethnic minorities there.
+The road is under construction but it is worth making this trip up to Sin Ho for the beautiful scenery and diverse ethnic minorities there.

 Day 6: Sin Ho – Tam Duong – Sapa, ~150 km, ~4 hrs.